 Quality enhancement refers to how universities seek to continually review and improve quality and standards.
 By getting involved in quality assurance you can help to enhance the programmes we run and also the experience of students.

-There is a national body called the QAA (Quality Assurance Agency) which has devised a national set of expectations around Quality and Standards which all Universities and Colleges must adhere to.
+The Office for Students (OfS) is the statutory regulator of higher education in England, who looks after the interest of students.
+They have designated a national body called the QAA (Quality Assurance Agency), with specific responsibility for academic quality, which has devised a national set of expectations around Quality and Standards which all Universities and Colleges must adhere to.
 They also review institutions to ensure that they are meeting these expectations.